-Dirt Bike Goggles are another vital piece of equipment which dirt bike riders require.
-The vast majority of motocross helmets are designed with no visor system.
-The traditional helmet and goggle combo remain the popular choice.
+Dirt bike goggles are another vital piece of equipment that are considered essential for dirt bike riders.
+The vast majority of motocross helmets are designed with no visor system, so the traditional helmet and goggle combo remain the popular choice.

-You would be forgiven for thinking any old goggles will do, but the off-road riding will throw debris, moisture, and condensation in the direction of your eyes.
-Depending on where you are riding, UV damage is also a factor.
-In our latest comparison guide, we are looking at what motocross goggles are out there, for both the weekend and competitive rider.
+Off-road riding will throw debris, moisture, and condensation in the direction of your eyes.
+Having a reliable set of goggles can save you from twitch-turning or taking a nasty spill.
+UV damage can also be a factor depending on where you’re riding.
+In our latest comparison guide, we are looking at the best motocross goggles for both the weekend and competitive rider.

-Whether you are riding MX, Enduro, Adventure, ATV or dual-sport; all of the dirt bike goggles in our guide are capable of performing under the kind of conditions you will experience when riding off-road.
+Whether you are riding MX, Enduro, Adventure, ATV or dual-sport; all dirt bike goggles in our guide have been tested to perform in hairy off-road conditions.
 All of the goggles reviewed have the option to use tear off’s (rips).
-Enjoy the reviews, and keep reading to find our top tips for motocross goggles.
+Enjoy the reviews, and have fun choosing your new goggle setup!

 1. 100% Armega Motocross Goggles

 The 100% goggles brand has been producing quality motocross equipment since the 1980s.
-As the name would suggest, the company mission statement is to give it your all, in life, and in sport.
-Designed in California, and tried and tested by some of the best, 100% goggles have earned a place among the best motocross goggles money can buy.
+As the name would suggest, their company mission statement is to give your all, both in life and in sport.
+Designed in California and tested by some of the best, 100% goggles have earned a place among the best motocross goggles in the industry.

-100% commitment to off-road goggles, has seen the product range diversify into other two-wheel sports.
-It is not uncommon to see their products in the peloton at the Tour De France, or among the cream of the mountain bike world.
-For the 100% goggle range, motocross is where it all began.
+100%’s commitment to off-road goggles has seen a diversified product range for other popular two-wheel sports.
+Their products are often featured in the peloton at the Tour De France and among the best mountain bike competitors.
+For 100% goggles, motocross is where it all began.

-With any brand strategy, the manufacturer will have trademarked systems, and abbreviated nicknames to describe the technologies and function of components.
-The single most important factors of an excellent motocross goggle are;
+With any brand strategy, the manufacturer has trademarked systems and nicknames to describe the different technologies & functions.
+The single most important factors of an excellent motocross goggle include:

 - Minimal lens distortion